Absurd (film): UK

-Absurd was originally released in both a cut and uncut version with identical sleeve design by Medusa Home Video in 1981.
-The original tape is much sought after and is an expensive collectible among fans.
+Absurd was originally released in both a cut and an uncut version, with identical sleeve designs, by Medusa Home Video in 1981.
+The original tape is highly sought after and a prized collectible among fans.
 In its uncut state, Absurd was placed on the DPP's list of video nasties in 1983, but that same year a version was released theatrically with two minutes and 23 seconds of cuts.
-Still, Absurd was one of the video nasties of the United Kingdom and became one of 39 titles to be successfully prosecuted under the Obscene Publications Acts in 1984.
+Still, Absurd was one of the UK's video nasties and became one of 39 titles successfully prosecuted under the Obscene Publications Acts in 1984.

 In 2016, the UK company 88 Films Ltd conducted a crowdfunding campaign for a new mastering of the film in 2k.
 The goal was reached quickly and surpassed, and the additional budget was used to add four other films.
 The BBFC rated Absurd with the BBFC '18' classification with no cuts necessary.
-That was the first time for the film in the UK.
+That was the film's first time in the UK.
 Previously, it was censored with that rating.
 The new Blu-ray, released by 88 Films, had its street date on February 13, 2017.